azanicareer/citruscankerproject/README.md

 Our project leverages cutting-edge AI technology, specifically the AlexNet convolutional neural network, to accurately identify healthy citrus leaves from those affected by citrus canker in real-time.
 By analyzing leaf images, our system provides rapid and precise detection, enabling early intervention and preventive measures.

+## Advantages of Early Detection 🍃

+* **Improved Crop Health:** Timely identification of citrus canker helps maintain the health of citrus plants, allowing for appropriate and swift action to mitigate the disease's impact.

+* **Cost Efficiency:** Early detection reduces the need for extensive treatments or replacing numerous plants affected by citrus canker, resulting in cost savings for farmers.

+* **Consistent Quality:** Identifying and removing diseased leaves ensures that healthy ones are utilized, contributing to the overall quality of the citrus yield.

+* **Preventing Spread:** Promptly addressing citrus canker limits its potential spread to nearby plants, safeguarding the health of the entire citrus orchard.

+* **Reduced Food Waste:** Early detection prevents the development of unattractive lesions on fruit, ensuring that citrus crops meet supermarket standards and reducing the likelihood of rejection, minimizing food waste.

 ## Pairing with Drone Technology

 To extend our solution's capabilities, we integrate our citrus canker detection software with drone technology for real-time field surveillance.
 Drones equipped with our AI software conduct aerial surveys, capturing images of citrus groves.
 When diseased leaves are detected, the software triggers alerts with precise GPS coordinates.